Are Antiperspirants Really Linked to Breast Cancer?

 Do antiperspirants really cause breast cancer?

 The truth is, we don’t know!
 Neither do researchers and scientists.
 And neither do the people on the internet who swear that antiperspirants cause breast cancer.
-Because to date; no scientific study has been able to prove the direct link between antiperspirant use and breast cancer development.
+Because to date; no scientific study has been able to prove the direct link between the use of antiperspirants and breast cancer development.

 So it’s okay to want to be safe and avoid using antiperspirants, but it’s wrong to affirm that antiperspirants cause breast cancer.